bdwilson/hubitat/Geofency-Presence/README.md

 Geofency Multi-User Virtual Presence Updater for Hubitat
 =======
 <br>
 Geofency is an app for iOS that uses either device GPS or Bluetooth LE iBeacons.
-This device driver and SmartApp will allow you to use Bluetooth or GPS info on your mobile device to set presence in SmartThings.
-This means you can now get accurate presence with or without using GPS - depending on if you own an iBeacon or not
+This device driver and SmartApp will allow you to use
+Bluetooth iBeacons or GPS info on your mobile device to set presence in Hubitat.
+This means you can now get accurate presence with or without using GPS
-- and without using a presence sensor.
+- depending on if you own an iBeacon or not - and without using a presence sensor.
+It also means you can have many different geofence locations that can trigger any number of virtual presense devices (because Hubitat app is limited to a single geofence currently).

 Requirements
 ------------